hacktofuture-sjec/hacktofuture4/README.md

 - Upon detection of anomalous activity, the system issues real-time popup alerts as the first line of defense
 - Response scales with risk severity:
   - Low risk — passive surveillance and audit logging
-  - Medium risk — access control restrictions on sensitive endpoints
-  - High risk — multi-factor re-authentication challenge via OTP
+  - Medium risk — multi-factor re-authentication challenge via OTP
-  - Critical risk — forced session invalidation and termination
+  - High risk — forced session invalidation and termination

 Device Intelligence and Session Integrity
 - Establishes a trusted device profile at session initialization by: